justiceserv/AppleMusicDiscordRPC/README.md

 **This program is made to give similar experience to apple music users compared to spotify.**

+## Requirements
+- node.js (v8 or newer, mac users can ignore this, script will auto install.)
+- npm
+- Obviously, iTunes or Apple Music
 ## Preview
 <image src="./images/preview2.png" width="25%">
 <image src="./images/preview.png" width="60%">